PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Download-Cmdlet.md

 These APIs will begin as internal for several versions.
 Once they are mature, they will be made public.
 This will allow users to extend and replace protocols with their own handlers.
-A set of default handlers will be initialize.
+A set of default handlers will be initialized.
 The initial default protocols will be `HTTP`, `HTTPS`, `FTP`, and `FILE`.

 The protocol handler chosen will be based on the `Uri.Scheme`.